AsleshSura/DiceTales/docs/SETUP_GUIDE.md

-# DiceTales Setup Guide
+# DiceTales Setup Guide (v2.0)

 Get DiceTales running in less than 5 minutes!
-This guide covers everything from local development to deployment.
+This streamlined guide covers everything from local development to deployment for the HuggingFace-powered storytelling system.

 ## 🚀 Quick Start